NWChemEx/TensorWrapper/docs/source/developer/design/buffer.rst

    - For distributed data, need to be able to replicate, get handles to remote data, and access local data.

-.. _b_implicit_data:
+.. _b_on_demand_data:

-Implicit data
+On demand data
    Particularly for high-rank tensors, we often do not store data explicitly.
-   The ``Buffer`` must be able to work seamlessly when data is stored implicitly, also known as lazily.
+   The ``Buffer`` must be able to work seamlessly when data is computed on demand.

-   - In practice, implicit tensors usually need to store some state.
+   - In practice, tensors which are computed on demand still usually store some state.

 .. _b_asynchronous_support: